Mobile Navigation

 A weekly allowance or allocation for expenses like groceries, transportation, and possible miscellaneous items will keep you on track with your budget.
 This is a great way to keep yourself accountable and prevent overspending.
 You can create a conscious spending plan by using cash to cover your weekly allowance.

 Withdrawing the cash amount you've allocated yourself will keep you conscious of your expenses and prevent overspending.
-Once you've hit your limit for the week, you'll have to wait until the next week to make another withdrawal.
+Once you've hit your limit for the week, you'll have to wait until next week to make another withdrawal.

 4. Cut Down on Non-Essential Expenses

-5. Involve the Family
+5. Involve Your Family

 Budgeting must be a joint activity if you are married or share expenses and bills with other household members.
-It would be counterproductive if you were making all the right moves but your spouse was spending away.
+It would be counterproductive if you were making all the right moves, but your spouse was spending away.
 Everyone in the household should be involved in budgeting.

 If you have children, this is an excellent opportunity to start teaching them financial literacy.
 When the entire household is involved, budgeting will feel like less of a burden because you aren’t doing it alone.

-6. Cut the Credit Cards
+6. Manage Your Credit Cards Carefully

 7. Treat Yourself